SHE WOKE BLIND to the scream of a siren.

-Fil whispered, “The Queen, gods in stars …” just as Goren yelped.
+Fil whispered, “Gods in stars—” just as Goren yelped.

 Relai Mora Aydor.
 The queen of Arden.

-Both men followed instinct and looked away, sure that seeing the leader of their planet, the leader of the coalition, the Queen herself, so exposed would lead to some inevitable doom.
-Goren’s knees hit stone.
+Goren followed instinct and looked away, sure that seeing the leader of their planet, the leader of the coalition, the queen herself, so exposed would lead to some inevitable doom.
+His knees hit stone.

 The focal point of the galaxy itself was here, unconscious in an ancient tomb?
 Four planets’ worth of people seemed to be staring at them, judging their every decision, and Goren couldn’t stand that pressure.
 His brain went mute.